Red Creek, West Virginia

 Red Creek is an unincorporated community in Tucker County, West Virginia, United States.
 Red Creek is located on West Virginia Route 72, 12 mi southeast of Parsons.
 Red Creek has a post office with ZIP code 26289.
 Originally called Flanangan Hill after early settler Ebenezer Flanagan, the community was named Red Creek by the community's first postmaster William Raines.
 Being a Democrat, Raines refused to name the post office after the Republican Flanagan family, and thus named it for a nearby creek.
 The Red Creek post office was established in 1856.

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Red Creek has a marine west coast climate, abbreviated "Cfb" on climate maps.

+Elkins 21 ENE is a weather station located above Red Creek on the Canaan Valley Plateau, near the Canaan Valley Ski Resort.